dnmfarrell/perltricks-static/content/article/6-more-things-about-6.md

 ### Easier Interpolation

-My estimation of a language is mostly based on how easy it makes it to create new strings.
+My estimation of a language is mostly based on how easy I can create new strings.
 Perl 5 was pretty good about that, but Perl 6 is even better.

 Scalars, arrays, and hashes (yes, hashes!) can interplate directly, although you need to add the subscript characters for the latter two: